Skip to content

 Back in 1989 this study showed that vegans had higher vitamin b7 levels than vegetarians and meat eaters.
 While there are plant-based foods high in biotin, another explanation could be that we have more of the gut flora that produces this and other b vitamins, such as bacillus subtilis, which comes from the soil and plants.
 Plus, a plant-based diet is packed with prebiotics that help this flora thrive.

-Despite having a normal biotin intake, about half of the pregnant women in the U.S. are marginally deficient.
+Despite having a normal biotin intake, at least a third of those pregnant in the U.S. are marginally deficient.
 The reason is unknown as well as its clinical relevance.
 Women lactating also have a mild deficiency.
-Talk to your doctor about getting your vitamin b7 levels tested.
-If you are deficient, ask him about supplementation and about increasing your dietary sources.
+See study.

 Eating raw eggs could cause a biotin deficiency.
 See why.

 Egg whites have avidin, a protein that binds to biotin from our dietary sources or to the biotin produced by our gut bacteria.
 This keeps us from absorbing this nutrient, leading to deficiency, known as “egg white injury.”
 Cooked egg whites do not have this protein so they don’t interfere with vitamin B7 absorption.
+More details.

 Biotin is often recommended for hair loss, but does it work?

-Vitamin B7 deficiency can lead to hair loss, but it is very rare.
-If the cause is in fact a deficiency, then supplementation could help.
-Otherwise, there is no evidence that supplementing this nutrient can promote hair growth.
 In fact, taking these supplements is not recommended because the FDA doesn’t regulate supplements so you could be taking more than what the label indicates.
-Too much biotin can interfere with lab test results, as seen on the last tile.
+Also, too much biotin can interfere with lab test results, as seen on the last tile.

 What about brittle nails?
 Tests indicate that biotin could help.